-As a Good Shepherd sister for nearly 50 years I have been part of both the old – residential care services for teenagers struggling with personal and family issues, having trained as a teacher and worked in Melbourne, Sydney and Auckland.
+As a Good Shepherd sister for more than 50 years I have been part of both the old – residential care services for teenagers struggling with personal and family issues, having trained as a teacher and worked in Melbourne, Sydney and Auckland.
 Then, when our residential care services and schools were phased out I was involved in some work in hostels for young women who had difficulty in adjusting to early adult life.
 After obtaining a Social Science degree at University I worked as a family support worker and an informal counsellor.

 I am a member of the Province Leadership Team.
 Also, for a number of years I have been Province Treasurer and member of the Good Shepherd Australia New Zealand Finance committee.

 In the 1980s the injustices imposed upon Indigenous Australians began to surface within the consciousness of mainstream Australian society, and I studied the hidden history of this land.
 Over time I had the opportunity to form relationships with some Aboriginal people.
 In the 1990s I returned to Brisbane and became involved in Queensland Churches Together, an organisation formed by a number of the Christian Churches of Queensland enabling them to work together to support and advocate for the rights of Indigenous peoples.